matteson/ngx-charts-view-bug-repro/README.md

 # Repro

 Responsive view + prime tabs causes y axis of ngx line chart to not render.
 Minimal working example.

+1. Build app and open.
+2. Data displayed on dashboard.
+3. Change tab.
+4. Click button.
+5. Return to first tab.
+6. Plot is not rendered.
+7. Click "call update" button.
+8. Y-axis is not rendered.

 Angular-cli boilerplate below.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.